The first step in shopping for auto insurance is to decide on the types

 owed them but generally are protected from major losses.
 A special insolvency

-guaranty fund exists in every state with the duty to assess all insurers doing
+guaranty fund in every state has the duty to assess all insurers doing

-business in the state on a pro-rata basis to pay off all outstanding claims
+business in the state on a pro rata basis and pay off outstanding claims

-of an insolvent company and reimburse each policyholders paid-in
+of insolvent companies and refund each policyholders paid-in premium.

 Some individualsusually the young and those with records of accidents